Sydney-Informatics-Hub/PIPE-3956-aerial-segmentation/README.md

 In this phase of the project, we will be investigating and developing open source aerial segmentation models.

+Phase 2 & Phase 3 will be seperate repositories on Github Enterprise

 ## Setup

 ### Local (or interactive VM)